837951602/LogicGame/README.md

 Use LMB to draw wire or change wire state.
 Use RMB to erase.
 Modifier keys can extend erasing range.

-You can clear and import/export(clipboard) board using three buttons on menu bar.
+You can clear, import, export as text, export as image (from/to clipboard) board using buttons on menu bar.

 # Logic